 Making the Claim

 If you believe you’re suffering from whiplash contact a legal professional immediately.
 Your appointed legal professional will help you through every step of your claim.
 They will make sure you gain the amount of compensation you deserve.
 In one consultation your legal representative will decide the validity of your claim.
 Once you’ve got the go ahead after a free consultation session, you can get started.
 Not all claims companies are able to offer a free initial consultation.
-Allen Law firm offers a completely no-win, no fee service.
+Malnar Law, P.C. offers a completely no-win, no fee service.
 This enables accident victims to make a claim without the chance of losing any money.

 By choosing no-win, no-fee legal representation there are zero professional fees if you lose your case.
 In the more than likely event your claim is successful fees will be settled after the case has been won.